 One month before the election, Ayatollah Khamenei appointed Mr.

-filled by the president in the past.
+been filled by the president in the past.
 While the president

 appoints the members of the government, the Majlis can block the

 decisions of the president.
 Also if there are differences

 between Majlis and the Council of Guardians (protector of the

 constitution and the Islamic Republic), CDE will intervene as a

 mediator.
-With expanded and increasing members of the Council and appointment
+With expanded and increasing members of the Council

-of the Supreme leader and it will continue to remain so.
+control of the Supreme leader and it will continue to remain so.

 However, if Rafsanjani is appointed as the deputy to the supreme

 leader, he will probably campaign to be the deputy to the

-commander in chief of the Armed Forces too- in the like manner that he was
+commander in chief of the Armed Forces too- in the like manner

-and their support of government or lack thereof, makes
+politics and their support of government or lack thereof, makes

 7- Last but certainly not the least, the people of Iran, as the